What is meant by cashless facility in Health Insurance?

 Who should buy Cashless Medical Insurance?

-- With a cashless policy in force, policyholders don’t have to keep funds ready in their hands or even for that matter in their bank accounts at the moment of hospitalization in a network hospital to cover such medical expenses.
+- Reduced Financial Burden: With a cashless policy in force, policyholders don’t have to keep funds ready in their hands or even for that matter in their bank accounts at the moment of hospitalization in a network hospital to cover such medical expenses.
+This makes cashless health insurance policies especially useful during medical emergencies or unplanned situations.
+It eliminates the need for arranging funds and acts as a financial cover during hospitalization.

-- It will provide for tax benefits for its holders under section 80D of the Income Tax Act 1961.
+- Tax Benefits: It will provide for tax benefits for its holders under section 80D of the Income Tax Act 1961.
 The limits defined are Rs.
 20,000 per year, for senior citizens and Rs.
 15,000 for all others.
+The maximum amount that you can claim tax benefits for may differ every financial year.
+Make sure to check the most updated tax benefits of health insurance policies to take maximum advantage of the same.

-- Often, insurers also provide policyholders free medical check-ups at regular intervals but it again depends upon the insurer.
+- Medical Check-Ups: Often, insurers also provide policyholders free medical check-ups at regular intervals but it again depends upon the insurer.
 Nowadays, many insurers provide this facility integrated with their network hospitals.
+Many health insurance providers offer this benefit after every claim-free year with the expenses for medical check-ups capped at a specified limit.

 Common exclusions while applying for the cashless facility in health insurance

-While most health insurance plans do offer to cover most of the medical emergencies and conditions mentioned in their policies, the coverage is at times subject to exclusions, which the holder must be totally aware about.
+While the best health insurance plans do offer to cover most of the medical emergencies and conditions mentioned in their policies, the coverage is at times subject to exclusions, which the holder must be totally aware of.
 There two types of exclusions, temporary and permanent.
-Temporary exclusions are expenses that the policy won’t cover for a period defined by the insurers according to insurance principles while permanent exclusions are those expenses that the policy will never cover, and in turn never settle or entertain no such claims against these.
+Temporary exclusions are expenses that the policy won’t cover for a period defined by the insurers according to insurance principles while permanent exclusions are those expenses that the policy will never cover, and in turn, never settle or entertain no such claims against these.
 The permanent exclusions could be:

 - Pre-existing illnesses insured bares from birth